espocrm/documentation/docs/user-guide/stream.md

 * Max file size;
 * Accept – which file types to accept.

+### Quote reply

+As of v8.5.*

+By clicking 'Quote Reply' on a stream post, it will paste quoted contents into the text field.
+If a part of a post is selected, only the selected part will be quoted.

 ## Posts to users

 Users can create posts to certain Users, to certain Teams, to all Users and to self.
 Access for this feature is controlled by the *Message Permission* in Roles.